 Overview

-It’s not a manicured or signposted tourist track – preparation and navigation tools are essential.
-That said, in clear summer conditions, this hike can be suitable for families with children (if you don’t mind carrying them or using something like our Unirider).
-The elevation gain will test you if you don’t do this kind of walk regularly but we completed it by allowing extra time and pacing ourselves accordingly.
+It’s not a manicured or signposted tourist track – so navigation tools (map and GPS app) are essential.
+In clear summer conditions this hike is suitable for families with children (if you don’t mind carrying them or using something like our Unirider).
+The elevation gain will test you if you don’t do this kind of walk regularly but we completed it by allowing extra time and pacing ourselves.

 Access